Today, I want to talk about saxophone ligatures. You know the little device that holds your reed onto the mouthpiece.

 This ligature provides an excellent grip with very little tightening required.
 You can tighten this screw with just a very small amount of pressure and it still holds the reed on there well without ever slipping.

 It also fits a much wider range of mouthpieces.
 The alto version also works on clarinet.
 It also fits that smaller alto mouthpiece I showed you earlier that I previously had to use a clarinet ligature on.

-It comes in 4 different finishes.
-The one I have is the Rose gold, which I think looks great.
+There are 4 different finishes too, the one I have is the Rose gold, which I think looks great.